jswu18/jswu18.github.io/blog-posts/the-kernel-stein-discrepancy.md

 ## Some Last Thoughts

 Hopefully this was a helpful introduction to the KSD and Stein kernels!
 The visualisations in this blog were generated using [my github repository](https://github.com/jswu18/distribution-discrepancies) for distribution discrepancies.
 Feel free to check it out!

+Finally, I'd like to thank [Oscar Key](https://oscarkey.github.io) for helping me these past few months as I tried to wrap my head around most of these concepts.
+Thank you for your patience and constant feedback!

 ## References
 <a id="1">[1]</a>